Michel Thomas claimed that there was no such thing as a bad student, only a bad teacher.

 - It does not provide the listener with any method for comparing and adjusting their pronunciation to be closer to that of a native speaker

 - At times, the Michel Thomas courses are disjointed and the don’t synchronise seamlessly between the Foundation, Advanced, Language Builder and Vocabulary Builder courses

 Yes, Michel Thomas was worth the investment for me as it helped reach a basic communicative level in the languages that I used it for.
 However, it comes with the following qualifications:

-If you would like to purchase a Michel Thomas course as a result of or in spite of my review, you can do so below in your local Amazon store.
+If you would like to purchase a Michel Thomas course as a result of or in spite of my review, you can do so by clicking the image below in your local Amazon store.